 When you retire again, you must submit a new Application for Service Retirement (VRS-5) and retire under the same benefit payout option you elected for your previous retirement.
 Your monthly benefit will be recalculated based on the additional service credit you earn and any changes in your average final compensation.
 If you retire under the Partial Lump-Sum Option Payment (PLOP) with the Basic Benefit or Survivor Option, you will not receive another PLOP; your subsequent benefit will also be adjusted for the previous PLOP.
-If you retire under the Advance Pension Option, your subsequent benefit.
+If you retire under the Advance Pension Option, your subsequent benefit will be adjusted for the temporary increase in your previous benefit.